Mitcham: History

 Many lavender fields were in Mitcham, and peppermint and lavender oils were also distilled.
 In 1749 two local physic gardeners, John Potter and William Moore, founded a company to make and market toiletries made from locally grown herbs and flowers.
 Lavender features on Merton Council's coat of arms and the badge of the local football team, Tooting & Mitcham United F.C., as well as in the name of a local council ward, Lavender Field.

 Mitcham was industrialised first along the banks of the Wandle, where snuff, copper, flour, iron and dye were all worked.
 Mitcham, along with nearby Merton Abbey, became the calico cloth printing centres of England by 1750.
 Asprey, suppliers of luxury goods made from various materials, was founded in Mitcham as a silk-printing business in 1781.
 William Morris opened a factory on the River Wandle at Merton Abbey.
 Merton Abbey Mills were the Liberty silk-printing works.
 It is now a craft village and its waterwheel has been preserved.

 Activity along the Wandle led to the building of the Surrey Iron Railway, the world's first public railway, in 1803.
 The decline and failure of the railway in the 1840s also heralded a change in industry, as horticulture gradually gave way to manufacturing, with paint, varnish, linoleum and firework manufacturers moving into the area.
 The work provided and migratory patterns eventually resulted in a doubling of the population between the years 1900 and 1910.

-In 1829 Miss Mary Tate donated land and money to build almshouses on the site of the former Tate family home in Cricket Green.
+In 1829, Miss Mary Tate donated land and money to build almshouses on the site of the former Tate family home in Cricket Green.
 The buildings were designed in a Tudor style by John Butcher and established to accommodate twelve poor widows or spinsters of the parish.
 Miss Tate was the only surviving member of the Tate family, who had lived from about 1700 in a large mansion on the site of the almshouses.
 The gardens at the rear of the property were originally provided for the use of residents, but later informally rented out as allotments.

-Mitcham became a borough, within a two-tier council system, on 19 September 1934 with the charter of incorporation being presented to the 84-year-old mayor, Mr. R.M.
+Mitcham became a borough, within a two-tier council system, on 19 September 1934 with the charter of incorporation being presented to the 84-year-old mayor, R.M.
 Chart, by the Lord Lieutenant of Surrey, Lord Ashcombe.